johnathanvman/F6/index.md

 					Entrys.push(choose(["In the soft glow of the mushrooms, we ","Huddled together we ","Together we ","Through the darkness we ","We "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside"+N(map[party.y][party.x].name)+"."+choose([" My "+SluttyUnit.Name+" whispers in my ear that fucking in a dark cave like this would be pretty exciting!"," I jump out of my skin when my "+SluttyUnit.Name+" grabs my butt.
 She apologizes for scaring me and gives my cheek another squeeze before moving on."]))
 				}
 				if(FunnyUnit != null && Math.random()<.25){
-					Entrys.push(choose(["In the soft glow of the mushrooms, we ","Huddled together we ","Together we ","Through the darkness we ","We "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside"+N(map[party.y][party.x].name)+"."+choose([" The silence is broken when my"+FunnyUnit.Name+" leaps out of the shadows to scare me!
+					Entrys.push(choose(["In the soft glow of the mushrooms, we ","Huddled together we ","Together we ","Through the darkness we ","We "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside"+N(map[party.y][party.x].name)+"."+choose([" The silence is broken when my "+FunnyUnit.Name+" leaps out of the shadows to scare me!
 I bop her on the head and tell her to stop joking around!"," The silence is broken when my"+FunnyUnit.Name+" leaps out of the shadows to scare me!
 I almost faint as my heart threatens to beat itself out of my chest!"]))
 				}
 				if(FunnyUnit != null && NegativeUnit != null && Math.random()<.25){
-					Entrys.push(choose(["In the soft glow of the mushrooms, we ","Huddled together we ","Together we ","Through the darkness we ","We "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside"+N(map[party.y][party.x].name)+"."+choose([" The silence is broken when my"+FunnyUnit.Name+" leaps out of the shadows to scare my "+NegativeUnit.Name+"!
+					Entrys.push(choose(["In the soft glow of the mushrooms, we ","Huddled together we ","Together we ","Through the darkness we ","We "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside"+N(map[party.y][party.x].name)+"."+choose([" The silence is broken when my "+FunnyUnit.Name+" leaps out of the shadows to scare my "+NegativeUnit.Name+"!
 I bop her on the head and tell her to stop joking around!"," The silence is broken when my"+FunnyUnit.Name+" leaps out of the shadows to scare my "+NegativeUnit.Name+"!
 She screams in fright before hiding behind me as I tell her its all right."]))
 				}
 				if(PositiveUnit != null){
 					if(NegativeUnit == null){